Brooke Candy: 2021–2025: Candyland and Spiral

-The rollout of Candy's sophomore album shifted throughout 2023, eventually culminating in the release of the song "Safe Word" on February 22, 2024 as the "official lead single" of the upcoming album, showcasing an electro-pop and house sound.
-In an interview with V Magazine, which described the song as "the start of a new chapter for the artist", Candy explained that the genre of its associated album would be "quintessential pop", describing it as an "escapist fantasy about being confident and stepping into your power" in favor of her more hypersexual, camp lyrical themes.
+The rollout of Candy's sophomore album shifted throughout 2023, eventually culminating in the release of the song "Safe Word" on February 22, 2024 as the "official lead single" of the upcoming album, showcasing an electropop and house sound.
+In an interview with V Magazine, who called the song "the start of a new chapter for the artist", Candy remarked that the upcoming album's genre would be "quintessential pop" an "escapist fantasy about being confident and stepping into your power" in favor of her more hypersexual, camp lyrical themes.
 On May 30, Candy released a follow-up single, "Pills", described by Click as a "pulsating, electro-tinged slice of dirty pop".
 The third single from the project "Block", co-written by Charli XCX, was released on June 29.
 Candy also announced that the album was titled Candyland and would be released in July with an accompanying album arriving later in the year.
 Candyland was released on July 25, 2024.

 On August 15, 2024, Candy announced that the companion album to Candyland and her third studio album overall, Spiral, would be released on October 4, 2024.
 The first and only single from the album, "Next Bitch", was released on September 6, 2024.
 She embarked on the Candyland Tour throughout North America from September 28, 2024 to October 24, 2024, supported by opening acts BbyAfricka, Tash Blake, and Namasenda.
-While on tour, Candy announced that the release date of Spiral would be pushed back to October 25 to coincide with the end of the Candyland Tour.
-The album was officially released on October 25, 2024, as she performed her final tour date at the Zebulon.
+While on tour, Candy announced that the release date of Spiral would now be on October 25 to coincide with the end of the Candyland Tour.
+The album was released on October 25, 2024 as she performed her final tour date at the Zebulon.
 On February 4, 2025, Candy released a music video for her then-unreleased song "Pogo", featuring appearances from Tayce and model Dodo Potato.
-She later released the song as a single three days later on February 7, 2025, intended as the lead single for her upcoming second extended play (EP), which is set to release later in the year.
-Candy began the Spiral Tour throughout Europe, which encompasses thirteen dates between February 17, 2025 and March 4, 2025.
+The song was officially released the song as a single three days later on February 7, 2025.
+She also embarked on the Spiral Tour throughout Europe with ten performances from February 17, 2025 to March 4, 2025.

-In September 2025, Candy signed with manager Marc Jordan of Rockitsessions, a management and concert production company that also represents Lords of Acid, 3Teeth, Little Miss Nasty, and many others.
+In October 2025, Candy released a collaborative single with Coucou Chloe titled "Swans" on October 24, 2025.
+Candy later was a featured artist on the song "CUNT-MIX" by Maleigh Zan along with rappers Infinite Coles and Aliyah's Interlude.
+Candy's podcast Brooke Candy: Unwrapped premiered on YouTube on November 5, 2025 and then on streaming services on November 11.
+Each episode of the podcast features an interview with celebrities including Nicole Byer, Margaret Cho, and Amanda Lepore, in addition to other actors and comedians.
+In December, she featured alongside Peaches on a collaborative remix of "KFC Santeria" by American musician Cain Culto.